chuank/Easing/README.md

 Easing library port of the [Arduino Easing Library](http://andybrown.me.uk/2010/12/05/animation-on-the-arduino-with-easing-functions/) (Anthony Brown), for the Particle platform.

-The Arduino Easing Library itself is an AVR port of the original ActionScript easing functions [Robert Penner](http://robertpenner.com/easing/).
-For those of you who used to develop heavily in AS2/AS3, this will be very familiar to you as the Tweener classes.
-For more background and examples of the easing functions go to: http://andybrown.me.uk/2010/12/05/animation-on-the-arduino-with-easing-functions/
+Note: the Arduino Easing Library itself is an AVR port of the original ActionScript easing functions [Robert Penner](http://robertpenner.com/easing/).
+For those of you who used to develop heavily in AS2/AS3, this will be familiar to you as the Tweener classes.
+For more background and visual examples of the easing functions go to: http://andybrown.me.uk/2010/12/05/animation-on-the-arduino-with-easing-functions/

 ## Usage

-Refer to the basic example for a method that uses the [SparkIntervalTimer](https://github.com/pkourany/SparkIntervalTimer) library to trigger easing updates at regular time intervals.
+Refer to the basic example app for a method that uses the [SparkIntervalTimer](https://github.com/pkourany/SparkIntervalTimer) library to trigger easing updates at regular time intervals.
 Note that this is just one method in implementing time-accurate easing in your Particle device.

+Updates

 It is up to you to implement your own approach to timing intervals, reversal (i.e. palindrome/yoyo animation).

 See the [examples](examples) folder for more details.

 _TODO: more examples_
+_TODO: class to manage updates via selectable h/w or s/w timer?_

 ## Documentation